 In AWS Secrets Manager, confidential or restricted information, such as a password or user credentials, that you store in encrypted form.
 It consists of the secret value and its metadata.
 The secret value can be binary, a single string, or multiple strings.
-For more information, see Secret in the Secrets Manager documentation.
+For more information, see What's in a Secrets Manager secret? in the Secrets Manager documentation.